Find Affordable College Courses

 Read full report on Engineering at Northeastern University

-MIT not only placed well in our value ranking, but it is also #1 on our Best Engineering Master’s Degree Schools in the New England Region list.
+MIT did well in our overall quality rankings, too.
+It placed #1 on our Best Engineering Master’s Degree Schools in the New England Region list.

 Read full report on Engineering at Massachusetts Institute of Technology